tarastella/tarastella/README.md

 Website: https://tara.sh

 Currently busy with [useless projects](https://tara.sh/useless_projects/).
-Not on social media, except [LinkedIn](https://www.linkedin.com/in/tarastella/).
+Not on social media anymore, except [LinkedIn](https://www.linkedin.com/in/tarastella/).
 Find me in the alternate computer underground ... if you can ;-)